frederikheld/pot-pourri/README.md

 It is accessible by other services via a REST API.

-### datastore

-> Note: This service is work in progress!

-The original purpose of _datastore_ was to persist data from the connected devices, which is now done by the _persistence_ service.

-What _persistence_ can't do is store meta data like plant profiles.
-This is what _datastore_ will do as soon as it is implemented.

-### ui

-> Note: This service is deprecated!

-The purpose of _ui_ was to visualize data like humidity on an web interface.

-The system dashboard with all data is now provided by the _visualization_ service.

-A user-friendly way to interact with your plants will be provided by _webapp_.

-Therefore _ui_ will be removed in the near future!

 ## Devices

 You will find the devices that can monitor your plants in the [separate repository](https://github.com/frederikheld/pot-pourri-devices.git).